External independent evaluation: 2010

 This year, ending several years of transition period during which the test could pass one of seven languages.
 A decree to improve instruction in Ukrainian national minorities in schools, so EIT for the first time held merely Ukrainian.
 To ensure the rights of national minorities will be provided dictionary and the translation of key terms that will be used in the tests.
-However, Crimean parliament are June 18, 2008, the turned to Supreme Soviet and Cabinetof Ministers with a request to conduct an independent external testing Crimea school graduates enrolled in languages of national minorities in these languages also after 2009 year.
+However, Crimean parliament are June 18, 2008, the turned to Supreme Soviet and Cabinet of Ministers with a request to conduct an independent external testing Crimea school graduates enrolled in languages of national minorities in these languages also after 2009 year.
 However, the decision of the Ministry remains unchanged.
 The main testing session will be held in June (2 to 23).
 Graduated Every school should be tested in the Ukrainian language and literature, and the choice of math or history.